-Both the pre-proposal process and the Application evaluation process include evaluation criteria to objectively determine and fund those projects that are most likely to support the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006, Closing the Gaps: The Texas Higher Education Plan, and positively impact the State.
+Both the Pre-Proposal process and the Application evaluation process include evaluation criteria to objectively determine and fund those projects that are most likely to support the Texas State Plan 2008-

+2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006, 60x30TX: The Texas Higher Education Plan, and positively impact the State.